lc-studios-mc/scp-dystopia-2.0-attempt/README.md

 We are very much annoyed by what I stated above, all of this and still in alpha development stage. :sob:

-**We decided to mark this repository as legacy, and move on to the newly created one for clearer goal**: https://github.com/lc-studios-mc/scp-dystopia-v1-restoration
+## What will happen

-New primaly focus will be restoration.
+We decided to mark this repository as legacy, and move on to the [new repository](https://github.com/lc-studios-mc/scp-dystopia-v1-restoration) for a clearer goal: **Restoration.**

-**Note that the new repository will not contain "new features" that this repository had, such as CCTV, Lockdown, etc.**
+Note that the new repository will not contain "new features" that this repository had, such as CCTV, Lockdown, etc.

 <hr/>